 Ophthalmology became Bath's specialty after medical school.
 After working for a few years as a surgical assistant in New York hospitals, Bath went to Nigeria where she became the Chief of Ophthalmology at Mercy Hospital in Lagos, then the capital city.
 Bath became intrigued by the numerous cases of blindness she encountered in Nigeria and upon her return to the United States in 1978, founded the American Institute for Prevention of Blindness.

 Otha Richard Sullivan, ed., Black Stars African American Women

 Scientists & Inventors (San Francisco, CA: Jossey-Bass A Wiley

 Imprint, 2002); http://web.mit.edu/invent/iow/bath.html;

-Susan Rice is the current United States Ambassador to the United Nations for the Barack Obama Administration.
+Susan Rice is the current National Security Advisor for the Barack Obama Administration.
 She is the first African American, the third woman, and the second youngest person to hold the position.
 Prior to being selected by President Obama for the post, Rice served as a key foreign policy advisor for the Obama campaign during the 2008 presidential race.

 Born in Washington, D.C. on November 17, 1964 to Emmett J. Rice, a Cornell University economics professor and former governor of the Federal Reserve System, and Lois Dickson Fitt, an education policy scholar, Rice was raised in the Shepherd Park community, where she attended Washington’s National Cathedral School, an elite preparatory academy.
 An active participant in student government, Rice was elected president of her school’s student council.
 In addition to excelling at basketball, Rice was a dedicated student and upon her graduation was named class valedictorian.